Macrocytic anaemia describes the presence of a reduced haemoglobin concentration and an increase in the mean corpuscular volume (MCV).

 Vitamin B12 (cobalamin) is found in meats and diary products.
 It is an essential vitamin for DNA synthesis in cells undergoing rapid proliferation.

 Vitamin B12 is predominantly found in meat and dairy products (due to bacterial synthesis) and is not present in plants.
 Thus, dietary deficiency is uncommon and typically seen only in strict vegans.

-Overall burden of vitamin B12 deficiency increases with age, but is less common than that of folate deficiency.
+The overall burden of vitamin B12 deficiency increases with age but is less common than folate deficiency.
 Unlike folate, vitamin B12 stores last for years before deficiency develops.

 Absorption of vitamin B12 is a complex process; it is aided by a key glycoprotein, intrinsic factor (IF).

 Parietal cells, found in the gastric epithelium, secrete IF.
 IF binds to vitamin B12 within the intestines.
 The subsequent vitamin B12-IF complex binds to receptors within the terminal ileum where it is absorbed.